MilesMorales160/IVR11-IITISOC-24/README.md

 2. Friction Plate
 1. Define Dimensions:
-o	Determine outer and inner diameters, thickness, and the profile of friction material.
+o	Determine outer and inner diameters, thickness.
 2. Create Base Sketch:
 o	Start a new sketch on the XY plane. o	Draw the outer and inner circles.